-This LANL project looks at how algae uses raw plants substrate as a carbon energy source.
-A strain of microalgae, Auxenochlorella protothecoides, has been shown to directly degrade and use non-food plant substrates, such as switchgrass, for better cell growth and lipid production.
+This LANL project looked at how algae uses raw plants substrate as a carbon energy source.
+A strain of microalgae, Auxenochlorella protothecoides, had been shown to directly degrade and use non-food plant substrates, such as switchgrass, for better cell growth and lipid production.
 This boosts this algae’s potential to be used as a biofuel and increases our understanding of how to make more efficient biofuels.
 Read more at: https://www.lanl.gov/discover/news-release-archive/2018/July/0717-algae-feeding-plants.php

 Photo caption: LANL Photo showing Amanda Barry, the lead author of this study.

 Success Through Synergy: Increasing Cultivation Yield & Stability with Rationally Designed Consortia